What a governance wrapper actually looks like

 What I would do differently

 The enrichment agent runs in a tight polling loop at startup and occasionally gets ahead of the rest of the stack during initialisation.
 I would replace this with a proper readiness check and a backoff strategy.
-It is fine for a demo and wrong for production.
+Fine for a demo, wrong for production.

-The plan-gated data access is implemented via different API configurations per plan, which works but means duplicated policy configuration.
-A cleaner approach would be a single API with plan-aware policy conditions.
+The role-gated data access is implemented via different API configurations per role, which works but means duplicated policy configuration.
+A cleaner approach would be a single API with role-aware policy conditions.
 That is the next iteration.

 The voice interface uses the browser's Web Speech API, which works well in Chrome and is inconsistent elsewhere.
 For production I would route audio through a proper STT/TTS service behind the gateway.

-If you are building something similar and want to talk through the architecture, the contact link is at the bottom.
+The code is on GitHub.
+The demo runs on request.
+If you are building something in this space and want to talk through the architecture, the contact link is below.

-Sam Prodger is Field CTO at Gravitee and spent nine years as Head of Data at the RNLI.
+Sam Prodger is Field CTO at Gravitee and spent ten years as Head of Data at the RNLI.

 Continue this conversation